renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 ###### Optional settings and defaults

-In addition the the metric targets, you can optionally configure additional elements to adjust scaling behavior.
+In addition to the metric targets, you can optionally configure additional elements to adjust scaling behavior.
 If not configured, the default values are used.

-*   `%CPU_ACTIVATION_THRESHOLD%` (default: 0) - Metric will be considered "inactive" when below this threshold.
+*   `%CPU_ACTIVATION_THRESHOLD%` (default: 0) - Metric will be considered
+    "inactive" when below this threshold.
 When all metrics are "inactive", target consumer will be scaled to zero.
 *   `%CPU_TOLERANCE%` (default: 0.1) - Prevent scaling changes if within
     specified range (as a percent of the configured TARGET_CPU_UTILIZATION)
-*   `%CPU_METRIC_WINDOW%` (default: 120) - Period, in seconds, over which the average CPU utilization is calculated
+*   `%CPU_METRIC_WINDOW%` (default: 120) - Period, in seconds, over which the
+    average CPU utilization is calculated
-*   `%LAG_ACTIVATION_THRESHOLD%` (default: 0) - Metric will be considered "inactive" when below this threshold.
+*   `%LAG_ACTIVATION_THRESHOLD%` (default: 0) - Metric will be considered
+    "inactive" when below this threshold.
 When all metrics are "inactive", target consumer will be scaled to zero.
 *   `%LAG_TOLERANCE%` (default: 0.1) - Prevent scaling changes if within
     specified range (as a percent of the configured LAG_THRESHOLD)